 Debt Settlement and Tax Consequences

-Though there may be some tax implications of settling your debt, these are typically minor when weighed against the savings most people achieve with debt settlement.
-To find out how much you might be able to save, contact a ClearOne Certified Debt Specialist at 866-481-1597 today to discuss your situation, explore your best debt relief options, and get a free savings estimate.
+Though there may be tax implications, they are often minor compared to the savings from debt settlement.
+Contact a ClearOne Certified Debt Specialist at 866-481-1597 to explore your best debt relief options and get a free savings estimate.